ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 #### Difficulty setting guidelines

-- Overall Difficulty should be more than 5.
+- Overall Difficulty should be 6 or more.
 - HP Drain Rate should be 5 or more[^hp-note].

 ## Notes